ClimateWatch-Vizzuality/india-platform/README.md

 Reducers inside a module are simple pure functions, no switch case is even present.
 The reducers file exports an object which keys are the actions constants and the value is the reducer that will react to that dispatched action.

-The exported actions are used for the keys since `redux-actions` returns the action constant when calling the `.toString()` method in the action creator.
+The exported actions are used for the keys since `redux-tools` returns the action constant when calling the `.toString()` method in the action creator.

 ### Modules boilerplate generator